Ethnic Rhinoplasty Overview

 - Increased definition of the tip

 A: Ethnic nose rhinoplasty benefits patients who want to improve the shape or size of their nose without losing their cultural identity.
-Dr. Kulbersh’s detailed approach to rhinoplasty in ethnic patients provides them with results that are tailored to their cultural ideals of beauty.
+Dr. Kulbersh’s detailed approach to rhinoplasty in ethnic patients provides them with results tailored to their cultural ideals of beauty.